TGL

 New product or service idea

-Before you share it with the team: Write it down first — one paragraph: what it is, who it's for, what problem it solves.
-This forces clarity and prevents the team from spinning on a half-formed idea.
+Before you share it: Write it down first — what it is, who it's for, what problem it solves.

 Step 1: Draft in a Google Doc.
 Don't share yet.